 I’ve also tried other tools and rollers, but therapy balls work best.
 These ones in particular were designed and tested on human bodies.
 Not lacrosse sticks.
 Not by bounce factor.
 They don’t just work on your feet but they work on your entire body and are able to sneak in to every nook and cranny.

 Mobility shouldn’t leave you crying and sweating on the floor at the end of your session but chances are they may uncover a load of hidden tension.

 Any body work that is so stressful or uncomfortable that you can’t take a full belly breath is too much.
 What’s the point of self-care if you’re traumatizing your body into submission at the same time?

 Using Lacrosse balls for self-massage feeds back into this idea of “no pain, no gain” – if it is not exceedingly painful then it must not be doing anything.
 This is simply not true.
 The latest studies on fascia and massage are finding that LESS IS MORE and that less stretch and compression of tissues can create greater change than more invasive techniques.

 In fact, a study published in the Journal of Bodywork and Movement Therapies in 2012 led by Leonid Blyum and Mark Driscoll found that loading tissue layers with a softer stress transfer medium (massage tool) allowed for a greater amount of stress to be distributed within the tissue.
 The softer the tool – the deeper and greater the work.
 Instead of blasting your way through knots and trigger points, what about using a tool that will not only facilitate but optimize the effects of massage into the tissues?

-Do yourself and your clients a favor and stop rolling on Lacrosse balls.
+Do yourself a favor and stop rolling on Lacrosse balls.
 Seriously, throw them away (or use them for a game of Lacrosse) and start using a tool on your body that was designed for humans.
 Your body deserves it and your tissues knead it!